 We will share this report with students, tutors and parents/carers who will use it as a starting point for celebrating successes and also identifying possible next steps, remembering that every Personal Development journey is unique.

-In the downloadable booklet and on Showbie you will find the Personal Development prompts for your child’s year group.
-This is intended to give you and your child ideas about the kinds of things that can be pursued in and out of school.
+In the downloadable booklet and on Showbie you will also find the Personal Development prompts for your child’s year group.
+This is intended to give you and your child ideas about the kinds of things that can be done in and out of school.

 Our ambition is that whatever the individual circumstances may be, all students will have access to a core set of enriching opportunities through school, but we also know that lots of students are involved with activities outside school as well and we want to recognise and capture that information too.